monarch-initiative/phenogrid/tests/behave/README.md

 time.sleep(5)  # 5 seconds
 ````

-You can leave the virtual environment at any time with the following command.
+You can leave the virtual environment at any time with the following command, this will undo the changes to your path and prompt.

 ````
 deactivate